 Looking to Volunteer within DPSCS?

-Volunteers can also be used in administrative areas of the Department, such as finance, procurement and statistical analysis, as well as victim services.
+Volunteers also work in administrative areas of the Department, such as finance, procurement and statistical analysis, and the Victims Services Unit.

 Volunteer Services Program

 Towson, MD 21286

 Volunteering is based on your individual skills and interests; however there are a few things all DPSCS volunteers have in common

 - Must be at least 18 years old (21 in facilities)